 Civil legal aid applications – tips for providers

-In March 2021, some common issues included merits applications relating to:
+Common issues included merits applications relating to:

 If you’ve uploaded the applicant’s statement to court and it does not detail any recent police involvement, you should provide details on police involvement in the merits report or on a separate document.